AntoineParat/Stopover-chat/README.md

  - A premium user can create an illimited number of chat rooms

-   > To become premium you have to subscribe a monthly billing.
+   > To become premium you have to subscribe a monthly billing (with one month free trial !).

  - [Stripe API](https://stripe.com/fr) is used to handle payment.